Twitch hate raids are more than just a Twitch problem, and they’re only getting worse

 Raven, who says they have been forced to inform authorities of their situation and meet with a lawyer, is far from alone.
 At this point, it is difficult to find a marginalized streamer who has not been hate raided, and many have had their personal information — including real names and addresses — posted online.
 To call attention to how bad things have gotten, a few, including Raven, are organizing a virtual strike for Sept.
 1 under the hashtag #ADayOffTwitch.

-While smaller streamers have borne the brunt of these attacks, even those who’ve worked directly with Twitch over the years as part of things like its “Ambassador” promotional program are not safe.
+While smaller streamers have borne the brunt of these attacks, even those who’ve worked directly with Twitch over the years as part of things like its “Ambassador” promotional program have been plagued by the raids.

-“I’ve only streamed twice in the last six days and have been hate raided three times,” said Tanya “Cypheroftyr” DePass, a longtime streamer and diversity advocate who is part of the aforementioned program.
+“I’ve only streamed twice in the last six days and have been hate raided three times,” said Tanya “Cypheroftyr” DePass, a longtime streamer and diversity advocate.
 “They can’t even keep Ambassadors safe on their own platform, which is ridiculous.”

 Hate raid tactics have evolved over time, with bot accounts becoming a hallmark more recently.
-This has forced streamers to adapt, as well.
-In the absence of meaningful defenses provided by Twitch, one of Larsh’s chat moderators, who goes by the handle Modest Mishmash, began creating a suite of tools to combat bots a couple months ago — just before the recent hate raid explosion.
+This has forced streamers to adapt as well.
+In the absence of meaningful defenses provided by Twitch, one of Larsh’s chat moderators, who goes by the handle Modest Mishmash, began creating a suite of tools to combat bots a few months ago — just before the recent hate raid explosion.

 “It was at that time I decided that manual banning and reporting isn’t going to stop automated attacks,” said Modest, whose “Smash Security Suite” can identify and auto-delete everything from obscene imagery to names and phone numbers.
 “However many moderators might be in chat, a bot could generate accounts faster than moderators can ban them.”